projectara/greybus-spec/source/hardware_model.rst

 Interface Lifecycle State.

-For example, when an Interface is in the ACTIVATED Lifecycle State, the Interface State within the frame has an INTF_TYPE other than IFT_UNKNOWN.
+For example, when an Interface is in the ACTIVATED Lifecycle State, the Interface State within the Frame has an INTF_TYPE other than IFT_UNKNOWN.
 Multiple permitted values for the sub-states of the Interface States within each Interface Lifecycle State are shown between angle brackets (<>).